craddm/craddm.github.io_old/_source/2016-09-19-ERP-Visualization-Part-1.md

 ![](2016-09-19-ERP-Visualization-Part-1_files/figure-html/diffPlot-1.svg)<!-- -->

 Note that the confidence interval round the difference wave *is* useful, which isn't really the case for the CIs around the condition means, since now it's showing the variability of the within-subject differences.
-Note that it's generally narrower than the CIs around the condition means.
-There are couple of different ways to plot within-participant confidence intervals which you could plot around the conditions means or the difference - I may get back to that some other time.
-But for the moment, let's just let R do it, and let's keep going with the difference wave.
+There are couple of different ways to plot within-participant confidence intervals which you could plot around the condition means - I may get back to that some other time.
+But for the moment, let's keep going with the difference wave and let R handle the CIs.
 Let's try a version with both the group and individual difference waves, and without the condition means.

 ```r